Best Baby Food Pouches (2025 Guide)

 Price: $33.95 for 8 pouches ($4.24/pouch) or subscribe and save for up to 20% off.

-Where To Buy It: Company Website, Amazon, Target, and Whole Foods.
+Where To Find It: Company Website, Amazon, Target, and Whole Foods.

-A bonus reason to love Once Upon a Farm is that they are the first fresh baby food brand made available for WIC.
-They have also partnered with the Save the Children Foundation and have pledged to provide 1 million meals to children living in food-insecure areas of the United States by 2024.
+Once Upon a Farm is also the first fresh baby food brand available for WIC, and they’ve partnered with Save the Children to provide 1 million meals to kids in food-insecure areas.
+I appreciate companies that think beyond just their own customers.

 - Butternut Squash with Cinnamon